param-kukde07/Amazon/README.md

 For any questions or suggestions regarding this project, please contact mail to: paramkukde2@gmail.com.

+## License

+This project is licensed under the [MIT License](LICENSE).
+Feel free to use and modify the code as per the terms of the license.
 ---

 *Note: The screenshot and preview.gif should be updated with appropriate images representing your Amazon clone project.*